Where Is Self-admitted Code Generated by Large Language Models on GitHub?: Discussion

-\textbf{GPT-generated code identification.} There may be cases where developers initially use ChatGPT/Copilot to generate a piece of code and then make slight modifications to adapt it to their projects to ensure functionality.
-We do not differentiate between code entirely generated by ChatGPT/Copilot and code that has been modified after generation; any code with keywords like ``\textit{generated by ChatGPT}'' in the comment is considered GPT-generated code.
-This does not significantly impact the analysis of GPT-generated code characteristics in RQ2, as developers typically make only minor modifications, commenting, ``This file is mostly generated by ChatGPT.''
-Moreover, it is possible that some developers use ChatGPT/Copilot to generate code without explicitly labeling it as such in the code comments.
-However, due to the lack of additional information, we can only assume that the code without comments like ``\textit{generated by ChatGPT}'' is manually authored.
-In addition, we do not analyze the differences between code generated by ChatGPT and Copilot because both are based on OpenAI's GPT models.
-Additionally, we observe that Copilot is also used for code generation, but rarely for code completion.
-Under annotations similar to ``generated by Copilot'', entire methods of code are provided, instead of presenting a snippet of code for Copilot to complete.
+\textbf{\textit{GPT-generated code}.} (a) Developers may use ChatGPT/Copilot to generate code and then make slight modifications to fit their projects ~\cite{grewal2024analyzing}.
+We do not differentiate between entirely generated and modified code.
+This does not significantly impact our analysis, as developers typically make minor modifications and often comment, ``This file is mostly generated by ChatGPT.''
+Additionally, some developers might not label the code as generated by LLMs in the comments.
+We have collected a total of 696 GPT-generated code snippets from projects with more than 5 stars, which can help clarify the characteristics of code generated by developers using LLMs in real-world software development scenarios to some extent. (b) We do not analyze the differences between code generated by ChatGPT and Copilot because both are based on GPT models.
+Copilot-generated code accounts for only about 10\% of all GPT-generated code.
+Additionally, we observe that under comments like ``generated by Copilot'', the code often consists of entire methods, indicating that Copilot is frequently used for code generation rather than code completion. (c) We are aware that some large closed-source companies, such as Microsoft (Copilot), Baidu (Comate), and Alibaba (TONGYI Lingma), integrate their LLMs into their IDEs and mainly use them for code completion rather than code generation in their business logic code.
+However, we cannot access the code from these closed-source companies, so our analysis is limited to the GPT-generated code available on GitHub.

-\textbf{Human verification.} We have engaged three software developers with over five years of programming experience to perform human verification.
-They manually examine code comments containing keywords like ``\textit{generated by ChatGPT}'' to identify which parts of the code in the code file are generated by ChatGPT.
-Additionally, they analyze the type of code and modifications made to the GPT-generated code, identifying specific lines that have been added or removed.
-They also assess bug-fix commits to determine if any modifications are made to the GPT-generated sections in the code file.
-The Fleiss’ kappa score among the annotators exceeds 0.80, indicating substantial agreement.
-In cases of disagreement, the annotators engage in discussions to reach a consensus.